Did you know it is possible to predict the market by reading the candlestick chart?

 Trading Time Frames

 Timeframes are an essential tool for traders.
-Although candlesticks patterns in all timeframes come from the price movement and there is technically no difference in higher or lower timeframes.
+Although candlesticks patterns in all timeframes come from the price movement, there is technically no difference in higher or lower timeframes.

 However, higher time frames always provide a more accurate price direction than the lower timeframe.
 Therefore, if you intra-trade any cryptocurrencies, you should see the price direction daily or H4 candles.
 When the lower timeframe and higher time frames match the direction, you can find profitable trades.